mountain biking in Whistler guide 2026: everything you need to know.

 Lost Lake and other scenic singletrack routes

-Great for variety: These trails are well-marked, shaded, and surrounded by old-growth trees and lakeside views, making them some of the most enjoyable biking trails in Whistler.
+Just a short pedal from Whistler Village, the Lost Lake trail network offers a mix of green, blue, and light black trails, ideal for an afternoon spin or warm-up ride.
+Tin Pants, Molly Hogan, and Fountain of Love are well-marked, shaded, and surrounded by old-growth trees and lakeside views, making them some of the most enjoyable trails in Whistler.

 Family-friendly and beginner trails around the village

-Bike rentals nearby: Shops in the Village make it easy to gear up for short rides, with rentals, maps, and safety gear all within walking distance.
+The Valley Trail and Sea to Sky Trail are paved or packed-gravel routes that work well for kids, casual riders, and those new to mountain biking.
+Rental shops in the Village make it easy to gear up for short rides, with rentals, maps, and safety gear all within walking distance.

 Guided tours and private trail adventures